chenenen13/Trading-Strategies/AnalyseTechnic/README.md

 - ta
 - pandas

-## Usage
-1. Clone or download the notebook to your local machine.
-2. Open the notebook using Jupyter Lab or Jupyter Notebook.
-3. Install the required libraries if you haven't already.
-4. Run the cells in sequence to perform technical analysis on chosen stock market data.

 ## Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to check [[chenjietrading13.wordpress.com](https://chenjietrading13.wordpress.com/)]if you want to contribute.